Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Preliminaries

 with

-When $K/\fq(T)$ is geometric, meaning that the field of constants of $K$ is $\fq$, the genus is related to the discriminant $\mathrm{Disc}(L/K)$ of the extension $K/\fq(T)$ through the Riemann--Hurwitz formula, see \cite[Theorem 7.16]{Rosen},
+When $K/\fq(T)$ is geometric, meaning that the field of constants of $K$ is $\fq$, the genus is related to the discriminant $\mathrm{Disc}(K/\fq(T))$ of the extension $K/\fq(T)$ through the Riemann--Hurwitz formula, see \cite[Theorem 7.16]{Rosen},

-and we in fact have $g_{\fq(T)} = 0$.
+where $g_{\fq(T)} = 0$.
 The above formula also holds true when $K/\fq(T)$ is replaced by an arbitrary finite, separable, geometric extension of function fields.
 In particular, the Riemann--Hurwitz formula implies that the discriminant is always an even integer power of $q$.

 We will not state the general definition of the discriminant here, instead we note that for our purposes, it suffices to know that for a quadratic extension $L/K$,

 assuming that $2\nmid q$.